zachgordon25/gitmd/README.md

 1. `git commit -m 'my first commit'` - this will take a 'snapshot of your file' and have a message attatched to it

-1. `git push origin master` - this should send your changes to your github repo
+1. `git push origin main` - this should send your changes to your github repo

 1. Go back to the browser, refresh, you should see your updated readme!